elastic/eui/wiki/temp/selection-components.md

 In general, we recommend reaching for `EuiSuperSelect` only if custom option display is absolutely necessary [see EuiSelect’s paragraph on accessibility and UX](https://elastic.github.io/eui/#/forms/form-controls#select).

 ### [`EuiComboBox`](https://elastic.github.io/eui/#/forms/combo-box)
 `EuiComboBox` allows multiple items to be selected and shown in a horizontally-oriented pill list.
-It allows users to search through the list of dropdown options, and additionally supports custom user-generated input outside of the available options.
+It allows users to search through a list of dropdown options, and additionally supports custom user-generated input outside of the available options.

 In general, for multi-select scenarios, we recommend using `EuiComboBox` over `EuiSelectable` only when custom user input is required, or when only selections should be immediately visible and unselected options should not.